monome/docs/grid/studies/seamstress/index.md

 ### Suggested exercises

-- If you have access to a 256 grid, try adapting the 3.x patches to accommodate this larger size.
+- If you have access to a 256 grid, try adapting the scripts to accommodate this larger size.
 - Display the loop range with dim LED levels.
 - "Record" keypresses in the "trigger" row to the toggle matrix.
 - Display the playhead position as a dim column behind the toggle data.